Customer Privacy Notice

 Trinity Financial, 4th Floor, 1 Lumley Street, London, W1K 6TT.

-If we feel we have a legal right not to deal with your request, or to action it in different way to how you have requested, we will inform you of this at the time.
+If we feel we have a legal right not to deal with your request, or to action it in a different way to how you have requested, we will inform you of this at the time.

 You should also make contact with us as soon as possible on you becoming aware of any unauthorised disclosure of Your Information, so that we may investigate and fulfil our own regulatory obligations.